AdamSajewicz/AdamSajewicz.github.io/_posts/2023-10-25-Update_about_activity_in_August.md

 ---
-title: "Long-awaited hoolidays in Kotlina Klodzka - recharge batteries for the next couple of months"
+title: "Long-awaited holidays in Kotlina Klodzka - recharge batteries for the next couple of months"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog